-As the weather changes to cooler weather, your skincare routine should transition as well, a change of season results in changes in the way skin behaves and appears.
+As the weather changes to cooler weather, your skincare routine should transition as well.
+A change of season results in the way skin behaves and appears.
 This can often result in dryness, tightness, or even cracked skin.

 Dry skin (or xerosis) is often associated with environmental causes such as the cold weather, central heating, taking long hot showers, or washing with harsh soaps.